paijp/diagram-in-comment/README.md

 - Because some scripts may process the next block of code, or the entire code.

 - diacode.php only requires stdin and stdout, so you can run these scripts under Docker.

+- @SHA1SUM@ is a SHA1 hexadecimal string and is passed as a command line parameter(argv).
+- Please use this if your helper script needs to know the version of the code.